Curriculum » Gifted Learners

 The district ensures-as with all programs-equal opportunity for all children identified as gifted to receive any or all services offered by the district.
 Procedures are also in place for withdrawing students from gifted services and for resolving disputes with regard to identification and placement decisions.

-Anyone wishing to refer a student may complete a Gifted Referral Form and return it to the building counselor.
+Anyone wishing to refer a student may complete a Gifted Referral Form and return it to the building gifted coordinator.

 Gifted Services: At the elementary level, we use a model called “cluster grouping” in the regular classroom.
 Several gifted students are placed with one teacher for instruction and receive a differentiated curriculum for much of the day.
-One day a week, a Gifted Instructional Specialist works with these students during their Intervention or Brain Boost time.
-The special curricular focus is on critical thinking, problem-solving, creative thinking and affective needs.
-The Middle School offers a Language Arts/Reading class; targeted for gifted and above-average learners.
-The Gifted Instructional Specialist works collaboratively with the classroom teacher designing lessons/units differentiating instruction for high ability students.
-The Gifted Instructional Specialist works directly in the classroom one day a week with the students and the teacher.
+At regular intervals, a Gifted Instructional Specialist works with these students in their identified classroom.
+The special curricular focus is on critical thinking, problem-solving, creative thinking, and affective needs.
+The Middle School offers Language Arts, Math, and Science targeted for gifted and above-average learners.
 The High School offers several options designed for accelerated and advanced students.
-A sample of offerings is Advanced Placement classes, Honors level classes, Dual Credit, and Post-Secondary Enrollment Options.
+Accelerated courses are offered as College Credit Plus as well as Advanced Placement.
 For specific information, please contact the high school directly.
 Other options for Gifted Learners include, but are not limited to:

-Early Entrance to kindergarten may be requested when a child turns age five after a district’s kindergarten entrance date (August 1/Sept.
-30) but during the school year for which admittance is requested.
+Early Entrance to kindergarten may be requested when a child turns age five after a district’s kindergarten entrance date (Sept.
+30), but during the school year for which admittance is requested.
 The Ohio Department of Education recommends that districts follow their Academic Acceleration Policy for Advanced Learners in making decisions about early admission.
 For more information, see the Ohio Gifted Education Early Entrance Guide

 Grade Acceleration -- Sometimes referred to as "grade-skipping," grade acceleration involves moving a student into a higher-grade classroom.
 The accelerated student then participates in all the same activities and studies all the same subjects as his or her classmates, even though there is an age difference.
 This option works well for students who are advanced over their age-peers across all subjects.